 Narratives of Dis‑ease addressed the psychological toll of illness and the burden of the cancer patient in performing normative social behaviours.
 Through her photographs, Spence confronted the underrepresentation of the medical patient experience and the disappearance of the patient body from Western culture.
 In this series, the shock of seeing the artist’s body transformed by cancer held the potential for surprise to transmute to empathy, and an understanding of the psychic trauma that accompanies such radical change.
 As Spence said, “I put up these photographs of my illness and progress and I got no feedback from anyone ...
 I felt as if I were in a madhouse.
 I thought ‘Don’t you understand that I might be dying—that I’ve put up this work on the wall to help other people see that there are other ways to think about this illness?’
 And additionally, ‘This isn’t just an art work.
 This is an actual body that someone inhabits.’”

-Of course, this possibility is highly subjective, and some viewers of the work today still cover their eyes and avert their gaze, rather than look.
+Of course, this possibility is highly subjective, and some viewers of the work today still cover their eyes and avert their gaze.
 While we are historically distanced from theories of medicine which include the Cartesian split of the mind and body, and the idea of the “body as machine”—that defective organs can simply be replaced by healthy substitutes—our institutions and our attitudes towards healthcare operate largely through distinct categories and specialisations, that do not necessarily connect with one another.
 In my research of artists working at the intersections of art and medicine, recent projects by Australian artists John A. Douglas, Eugenie Lee and Vic McEwan uncover medical patient experiences of psychological distress and mental anguish as part of living through disease and illness.
 By various means and methodologies, their works traverse and draw together the separate terrains of mental health and general health via the bodies of patients, and with the support and collaboration of medical treatment and research contexts.

 As a long‑term, chronically ill patient with renal failure and a successful kidney transplant, artist John A. Douglas has been making work that engages directly with his experience of illness for the past seven years.
 In a trilogy of works called Body Fluid (2010–13), The Visceral Garden (2013) and Circles of Fire (2016–17), Douglas employs his own body to perform movement and actions that replicate his treatment and surgeries, while using video footage and photographs taken in extreme natural landscapes, to illuminate the psychological geography of this experience.